vinahost/DevOps/Programming-Langguage/Python/Python-4-Concepts.md

 ### while loop

-The `while loop` is used to execute a block of code repeatedly as long as a condition is True.
+The `while loop` is used to execute a block of code repeatedly as long as a condition is **True**.
 Here's an example of a while loop that prints the numbers from 1 to 5:

 ``` python
 i = 1